The True Cost of Google Ads: What Small Businesses Need to Know

 There’s no one-size-fits-all number, but here’s a good starting point:

-• Starter campaign: £300–£1,000/month ad spend
+• Starter campaign: £300 to £1,000/month ad spend

-• Typical management fee: £150–£500/month
+• Typical management fee: £150 to £500/month

 Your total budget depends on your goals, industry, and how competitive your market is.
-What’s important is not how much you spend—but how well you spend it.
+What’s important is not how much you spend, but how well you spend it.

 6. Measuring Value, Not Just Cost